wesrer/aruki_rs/Aruki.md

 ## Promotions

 Any pawn or javelin that enters the pawn row of the opponent, i.e. the second to last row on the board viewed from the player's perspective can be promoted into a piece that is the Buffer Tray.
 Promotions cannot happen if there are no leftover pieces in the Buffer tray.
 Javelins cannot be promoted to pawns, however, even if there are pawns on the Buffer Tray.
+Pawns that are used for promotions do not go into any of the players buffer tray.

 ## Evolution